gigafied/NeedsJS/README.md

 Needs.JS is only 1.8kb minified and gzipped, it works just like your other favorite AMD loader.

 Needs.JS is very fast, downloading all modules asynchronously (including anonymous modules), and executing them as soon as possible.
-Nothing is deferred in Needs.
-This means zero use of `eval` and zero use of `setTimeout`.
+Nothing is deferred in Needs.JS.
+This means zero use of `eval()` and zero use of `setTimeout()`.
+Needs.JS is fully ECMAScript 5 strict mode compliant.

 Needs.JS supports all current AMD features, with the exception of plugins, which are coming soon.

 ####Using Needs.JS

-	require.configure({
+	require.config({
-		rootPath: "/root/path", // Like RequireJS' baseUrl
+		baseUrl: "/root/path",
 		paths: {
-			"some": "some/v1.0" // Same as RequireJS
+			"some": "some/v1.0"
 		},
 		fileSuffix: (+ new Date()) // Useful for disabling caching of JS files during dev });

 The above is pretty much the only difference to whatever AMD loader you are currently using and Needs.JS.
+Needs.JS' `require.config()` tries to match up with the RequireJS API wherever possible.

 Grab the src from `dist/needs-latest-min.js` and include it in place of your current AMD loader, and you're all set!